createchaos/arc_311_magic/README.md

     1) The proper type of GitHub should appear (i.e. mac, windows x64, etc.) however if it does not just download the appropriate version for your computer.
     2) Click installer for Windows and double click the downloaded zip folder for Mac to install.
     3) Open GitHub desktop.
-    4) If you have an account sign in.
-If not it is recommended that you make one.
+    4) You don't need to sign in.
+However, it is recommended that you make an account and sign in.

 2) Go to documents and find the GitHub folder
-    1) This is where the repositories at default will be saved
+    1) This is where the repositories at default will be saved by default
     2) If you want you can create a subfolder for the repositories from this class (see part 3. v.).
 Make sure to not have spaces in the name of the subfolder and try to stay away from special characters as well.
 These specific characters can cause issues when referencing the paths (as we see in iv.)

 3) Now we will clone two repositories that will allow us to us grasshopper and python to communicate to the robots _(To clone each repository it is going to be the same process except for the step iii.)_